-Addgene's lentiviruses are made from plasmids that are currently in our repository, so feel free to obtain the plasmid from us, or take advantage of our viral service by browsing our available lentiviruses below!
+Addgene's lentiviruses are made from plasmids that are currently in our repository.
+You can obtain the plasmid from us or receive a ready-to-use viral preparation from the inventory below.

 Use pooled CRISPR libraries to screen for genes involved in specific biological processes.
 For more information, see our Guide to Plasmid Pooled Libraries.

 |73178||Human sgRNA library Brunello in lentiGuide-Puro||Human sgRNA library in backbone lentiGuide-Puro targeting 19,114 genes and containing 76,441 unique sgRNAs along with 1000 non-targeting controls.
 This backbone does not contain SpCas9.||76,441 unique sgRNAs targeting 19,114 human genes along with 1000 non-targeting controls||Puromycin||Doench, Root|